Packet-Batch/.github/profile/README.md

 * [LibYAML](https://github.com/yaml/libyaml) - Used for parsing config files using the YAML syntax.

 ## YAML Configuration
-If you want to use Packet Batch for more than one sequence, you will need to specify sequences inside of a config file using the [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).
+If you want to use more than one sequence, you will need to specify sequences inside of a config file using the [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).
 Please see the following for an explanation.

 ```yaml
 # The interface to send packets out of.